Research | Social Medicine, Infectious diseases and Migration

 The IMPACT TB project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 733174.

 TB-Sequel is a multi-country cohort study designed to determine the short- and long-term medical, social and economic consequences of tuberculosis (TB).
 The study started in 2017 and is implemented in four African countries: The Gambia, Mozambique, South Africa, and Tanzania.
 Cohorts of TB patients will be followed from diagnosis to at least one year after treatment completion.
-KI/PHS is co-leading the socioeconomic work package of this study, which is collecting data on patients‘ socioeconomic situation, health expenditures, income loss, social consequences of disease and health-related quality of life.
+KI/GPH is co-leading the socioeconomic work package of this study, which is collecting data on patients‘ socioeconomic situation, health expenditures, income loss, social consequences of disease and health-related quality of life.

-The other project partners are: the Aurum Institute, South Africa; Department for Infectious Diseases and Tropical Medicine, University of Munich, Germany; Division of Wits Health Consortium, University Of The Witswatersrand, South Africa; National Institute For Medical Research – Mbeya Medical Research Centre, Tanzania, Instituto Nacional De Saúde, Mozambique; Medical Research Council, United Kingdom; and Research Center Borstel, Germany.
+The other project partners are: the Aurum Institute, South Africa; Department for Infectious Diseases and Tropical Medicine, University of Munich, Germany; Division of Wits Health Consortium, University Of The Witwatersrand, South Africa; National Institute For Medical Research – Mbeya Medical Research Centre, Tanzania, Instituto Nacional De Saúde, Mozambique; Medical Research Council, United Kingdom; and Research Center Borstel, Germany.

 The project is funded through a grant from Bundesministerium für Bildung und Forschung (BMBF), Germany.

 ISTE – Interdisciplinary Strategies for TB Elimination in Sweden